 Symptoms and signs of malignant cardiac tumors are more acute in onset and progress more rapidly than those of benign tumors.
 Cardiac sarcomas most commonly cause symptoms of ventricular inflow tract obstruction and pericardial tamponade Cardiac Tamponade Cardiac tamponade is accumulation of blood in the pericardial sac of sufficient volume and pressure to impair cardiac filling.
 Patients typically have hypotension, muffled heart tones, and distended... read more .
-Mesothelioma causes symptoms of pericarditis Pericarditis Pericarditis is inflammation of the pericardium, often with fluid accumulation.
-Pericarditis may be caused by many disorders (eg, infection, myocardial infarction, trauma, tumors, metabolic... read more or tamponade.
+Mesothelioma causes symptoms of pericarditis Pericarditis Pericarditis is inflammation of the pericardium, often with fluid accumulation in the pericardial space.
+Pericarditis may be caused by many disorders (eg, infection, myocardial infarction, trauma... read more or tamponade.
 Primary lymphoma causes refractory progressive heart failure, tamponade, arrhythmias, and SVC syndrome.
 Metastatic cardiac tumors may manifest as sudden cardiac enlargement, tamponade (due to rapid accumulation of hemorrhagic pericardial effusion), heart block, other arrhythmias, or sudden unexplained heart failure.
 Fever, malaise, weight loss, night sweats, and loss of appetite may also be present.

 Diagnosis, which is often delayed because symptoms and signs mimic those of much more common disorders, is confirmed by echocardiography Echocardiography This photo shows a patient having echocardiography.
 This image shows all 4 cardiac chambers and the tricupsid and mitral valves.
 Echocardiography uses ultrasound waves to produce an image of... read more .
 Transesophageal echocardiography is better for visualizing atrial tumors, and transthoracic echocardiography is better for ventricular tumors.